-Net proceeds from the sale of the 2021A Senior Bonds were used to: (i) purchase and cancel a portion of the accreted value of the District's currently outstanding 2007 Senior Bonds; (ii) refund the 2007 Subordinate Obligations; (iii) fund an initial deposit to the 2021A Surplus Fund; and, (iv) pay certain costs in connection with the issuance of the 2021 Bonds.
+Net proceeds from the sale of the 2021A Senior Bonds were used to: (i) purchase and cancel a portion of the accreted value of the District's outstanding 2007 Senior Bonds (discussed below); (ii) refund the 2007 Subordinate Obligations which were satisfied in full pursuant to the Waiver and Release of Obligations that the District entered into in 2021 concurrent with the issuance of the 2021 Bonds; (iii) fund an initial deposit to the 2021A Surplus Fund; and (iv) pay certain costs in connection with the issuance of the 2021 Bonds.
 The 2021B Subordinate Bonds were issued in exchange for the purchase and cancellation of a portion of the accreted value of the 2007 Senior Bonds.